MiriamLin/python-bot/README.md

-## File Structure (Only the Python files have been uploaded to GitHub.)
+## File Structure
+Note: Only Python files have been uploaded to GitHub.

 ### `src/` (Source Code)
 - `main.py`